AliceYang0612/stat405-bayesian-project/README.md

 ---

-## 7. Inference Method Comparison
+## 7 Model and Inference Comparison

-We will compare the results obtained from Laplace approximation and SNIS.
-In particular, we will examine posterior mean estimates and credible intervals for the regression parameters.
+We will compare both Bayesian models and inference methods.
+In particular, we will examine posterior mean estimates and credible intervals for the model parameters.

-This comparison will help evaluate how well the two approximate Bayesian inference methods perform for this model.
+We will also compare the results obtained from Laplace approximation and self-normalized importance sampling (SNIS) to evaluate the performance of the two approximate inference methods.

 ---